SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 name and the stack name match.
 The stack name can also be specified using the `--stack` flag.

-!!! info
+!!! info "Where should the Docker Compose file live?"
     Technically, the Docker Compose file can live elsewhere on the filesystem, such as in your home directory under `~/docker/`.
 The Project directory is just a convenient place to store this file.
 Some people would prefer to keep the configuration of an application separate from the application directory itself.
+Others prefer to keep the Configuration in one directory, and the Application Data in another directory.
+The choice is up to you.

+!!! info "rancher-compose.yml"
+    Note that Rancher also supports a
+    second configuration file named rancher-compose.yml, but that is for advanced use cases such as scaling.
+We may cover it in a future lesson.

 Add the following text to your docker-compose.yml file, but replace the following values with your specific information: